-BUSI 411 - Accounting and Business Management
+BUSI 411 - Accounting and Business Management Subject to demand, 3(3-0-2)

 Provides an extension to the financial reporting and managerial accounting courses.
 This course melds the choice of accounting policies which impact external users and the perspective gained from approaching similar issues from an internal management perspective.